AkramGalal/on-prem-to-aws-paas-microservices-app-migration/README.md

 | Database        | MariaDB                 | Amazon RDS  |

 ## Setup and Service Deployment
-   - Launch EC2 instances with bootstrap scripts for the Java app.
+   - Launch EC2 instances with bootstrap scripts for the Java application.
    - Deploy ALB to balance traffic across EC2 instances.
    - Set up RDS with MariaDB as the application’s database.
    - Configure ElastiCache for caching.
    - Integrate Amazon MQ as the messaging backbone.